jethrodaniel/holyc/readme.md

 make
 ```

+## what it do

+- free-standing libc implementation using syscalls
+- outputs program executable as ELF or Mach-O

 ## roadmap

 One day we'll get past step I.

-I: Ahead of time compiler for HolyC, written in C, outputs ELF binary.
+I: Ahead of time compiler for HolyC, written in C, outputs an executable binary.

     cc holyc.c -o hc0
     ./hc0 <test.hc >test